How to Remove Scale Buildup from Inside Your Faucet: Easy DIY Guide

 Maintenance Tips to Prevent Future Scale Buildup:

-- Regularly clean your faucets by wiping them down with a damp cloth to prevent scale buildup from accumulating.
+- Regularly wipe down faucets with a damp cloth to prevent mineral deposits from accumulating.

-- Consider installing a water softener to reduce the mineral content in your water, which can significantly minimize scale formation.
+- Consider installing a water softener to reduce mineral content in your water, minimizing scale formation.